massmux/LNDConnectionKit/README.md

 docker pull accumulator/charge-lnd
 ```

 Now create configuration file dir.
-Please bear in mind that in our case, the user is 'dev' so ~ is /home/dev
+Please bear in mind that in our case, the user is `dev` so ~ is `/home/dev`

 ```
 mkdir ~/charge-lnd